Most of the article below was written before the weekend, on Friday afternoon.

 In The Kitchen

-The change in temperatures means thoughts are turning towards more foods that offer some cozy comfort.
+The change in temperatures means thoughts are turning towards more foods that offer some cosy comfort.

 Barry is also really looking forwards to making his Izmir Köfte.
 Definitely a dish we class as winter comfort food.